“Many people don’t find their soulmate in high school, but how lucky are we to have watched each other grow.”

 With more than just a wide selection of great brews, Moab Brewery offers tasty dishes that'll suffice for even the pickiest of eaters.
 Also - fun fact - this is the only microbrewery in the Moab area!

 In search of fine dining in Moab?
-Take a seat at Sunset Grill where they serve up hella great eats paired with an immaculate backdrop of the mountains.
+Take a seat at Sunset Grill where they serve up the best eats paired with an immaculate backdrop of the mountains.

 Looking for more dining in Moab?
 Check out Visit Utah's top list.